-Air quality and odour control regulations have not been well established in Canada under the ACMPR.
-There are some municipalities that allow a facility to emit any odour that is considered a normal farm practice.
-However, Atlantic Cultivation understands that substantial amounts of air will be exhausted from the facility and with it the potential for odours from the operations to impact neighbouring communities.
-Odours emitted from cannabis facilities are not well supported and Atlantic Cultivation is committed to having significant measures in place to ensure minimal cannabis odours are being released from the facility causing a nuisance to neighbouring communities.
+Air quality and odour control regulations have been established in Canada under the ACMPR.
+Some municipalities allow a facility to emit any odour that is considered a normal farm practice.
+Atlantic Cultivation understands that air will be exhausted from the facility and with it the potential for odours from the operations to impact neighbouring communities.
+Odours emitted from cannabis facilities are not well supported and Atlantic Cultivation is committed to having significant measures in place to ensure no cannabis odors are being released from the facility during normal operations and causing a nuisance to neighbouring communities.